Mar-Issah/Timestamp-Microservice-FCC/README.md

 # Timestamp Microservice

-A simple web app to display my skills in HTML5, CSS3 and JavaScript (Node.js with Express)
+A simple web app to display my skills in HTML5, CSS3 and JavaScript (Node.js with Express).

 ## About The Project